Derived $\ell$-adic zeta functions

-\begin{lemma} The assignment $(j,\gamma)\mapsto F_!^n(j,\gamma)$ is functorial on $\fib(\Varc_{k})$. \end{lemma} \begin{proof} It suffices to show that the assignment is functorial before applying $R\Gamma$.
-The definition immediately implies that identities are mapped to identities, so we only need to check that composition is respected.
-For this, note that a composable pair of fibrations in $\Varc_{k}$ consists of a commuting diagram
+\begin{lemma} The assignment $j\mapsto F_n^!j$ is functorial on $\comp(\Varc_{k})^\op$. \end{lemma} \begin{proof} The definition immediately implies that identities are mapped to identities, so we only need to check that composition is respected.
+For this, note that a composable pair of cofibrations in $\Varc_{k}$ consists of a commuting diagram